Seal125/ruby-on-rails-practice/README.md

 - If it's working properly, type `gem install rails` to install Rails.
 Also ensure it installed correctly by doing `rails -v`.

 - Congrats, now you have Ruby and Rails :)

+\*_For future reference, you should install rails inside your project, as it contains an app generator to quickly and easily create an app template with Rails_